 Section 504 of the Rehabilitation Act of 1973 requires educational institutions and districts to provide to students with disabilities appropriate educational services designed to meet the individual needs of such students to the same extent as the needs of students without disabilities are met.
-Qualifying educational institutions or school districts must establish standards and procedures for initial evaluations and periodic re-evaluations of students who need or are believed to need special education and/or related services because of disability.
+Qualifying educational institutions or school districts must establish standards and

 Teachers will receive training in identifying students who might qualify for a 504 Plan and the evaluation process.
 Teachers who suspect that a student might qualify for a 504 Plan are required to notify the Special Education Coordinator immediately.
 Teachers who receive parent/family requests for 504 Plan consideration must notify the Special Education Coordinator immediately.

 Any questions concerning 504 Plans or application of Section 504 should be directed to the School's Special Education Coordinator.